Julia Gardiner Tyler: Motherhood at Sherwood Forest Plantation

-After leaving the White House, the Tylers retired to the Sherwood Forest Plantation, where they would live until the Civil War.
-Although a northerner by birth, Mrs. Tyler soon grew accustomed to the leisurely routines of daily life as the wife of a wealthy plantation owner.
+After leaving the White House, the Tylers retired to the Sherwood Forest Plantation.
+Although a Northerner by birth, Tyler adopted her new Southern identity wholeheartedly, saying that she was "ashamed" of New York.
 The Tylers had seven children together after leaving the White House: David Gardiner Tyler in 1846, John Alexander Tyler in 1848, Julia Gardiner Tyler in 1849, Lachlan Tyler in 1851, Lyon Gardiner Tyler in 1853, Robert Fitzwalter Tyler in 1856, and Pearl Tyler in 1860.

-Tyler was responsible for the care of not only her seven children, but several of her adult stepchildren, their two hired workers, and approximately 70 slaves that were made to work on the plantation.
+Tyler was responsible for the care of not only her seven children, but several of her adult stepchildren, their two hired workers, and approximately 70 slaves who were made to work on the plantation.
 Tyler often hosted social gatherings and long-term guests at their home, and the family regularly traveled throughout the United States for vacation and for speaking engagements.
 She also carried out renovations on their home, their boat, and their carriage.
 Tyler eventually bought the Villa Margaret summer home in Hampton, Virginia to accommodate their growing family.
 The Tylers spent beyond their means, depleting the Gardiner fortune and plunging them into financial trouble for much of their marriage.

-In 1853, Tyler wrote a defense of slavery titled "The Women of England vs. the Women of America", in response to the "Stafford House Address" petition against slavery which the Duchess of Sutherland had helped to organize.
-In her defense of slavery, Tyler made several false claims to suggest that slaves lived comfortably in the United States.
+When several women of the British aristocracy published an open letter challenging slavery in the Southern United States, Tyler wrote a response that defended slavery, publishing it in the Southern Literary Messenger in 1853.
+In this response, Tyler claimed that slaves in the South lived better than the English working classes at the time.
 Such a public expression of political opinion was unusual for a woman in the Southern United States, but the nature of the slavery debate won acceptance for her essay among the South.
 In the North, she was regarded as a doughface, a disparaging term for a Northerner that supported the South.
 In response to Tyler's essay, Harriet Jacobs, a former slave and later abolitionist writer, authored her first published work, a letter to the New York Tribune in 1853.